Ankle Supports

 The inconsistency of foot positioning and faulty gait patterns may increase the risk of further ankle injury.
 It only takes only an instant for an unstable ankle joint to exceed its safe ligament and tendon functional limits to be re-injured.
 Ankle supports to increase stability may help.

-A 2009 study in Clinical Biomechanics assessed variation in movement in those with functional ankle instability during a stop/jump maneuver.
-The participants showed greater variation in ankle motion in the frontal plane movement than those who had sprained their ankles only once.
+Dynamic postural control is disrupted in patients with chronic ankle instability and is amplified by fatigue.[2]
+Variation in movement during a stop/jump maneuver shows greater variation of ankle motion in the frontal plane movement more than those who had sprained their ankles only once showing greater unstable restraint.[3]

 ankle braces at amazon

-Ankle braces are used for minor injuries as well as chronic instability.
-Instability can be mechanical and usually related to ligament laxity, and functional related to posture defects or tendon and muscle adjustments.
+Elastic ankle supports reduce the range unwanted sagittal plane ankle motion during running with chronic ankle instability.
+This may reduce the risk for recurrent ankle sprains.[4]
+Ankle braces are used for minor injuries as well.
+Instability can be mechanical and usually is related to ligament laxity and and also functional – related to posture defects or tendons and muscles.

-A 2021 study in Osteoarthritis and Cartilage Open found that ankle pain with and without foot pain were associated with increased odds of symptomatic radiographic knee osteoarthritis and frequent knee pain more so than foot pain alone.
+Balance impairments and decreased balance confidence are associated with symptomatic radiographic ankle osteoarthritis and balance deficits may be related to symptoms, rather than radiographic evidence of disease.[5]
+Ankle pain with and without foot pain is associated with increased odds of symptomatic knee osteoarthritis and frequent knee pain more so than foot pain alone.[6]

 Author Bio